 It is a medium-sized, long-lived sheep typically popular for meat and wool.
 Meat from Shropshire is succulent, tender and full of flavour.

-Shropshire sheep need abundant feed which is a common complaint sheep raisers have about Shropshire.
+Shropshire sheep need abundant feed, which is a common complaint sheep raisers have about the breed.

 11. Dorset Horn